 If you’ve found yourself at your wit’s end at the park, screeching “come baaaaaack” to your rapidly disappearing toddler, you have our sympathy.
 You are in possession of a ‘bolter’, otherwise known as a ‘runner’.

 “We’re going home now!”

 Mum Hayley is in the same boat.
 She sent an SOS message to our favourite Mothercraft nurse, Chris Minogue, explaining her daughter was bolting in the other direction when they were out, and pleading for a fix.

 Chris had some excellent ideas about dealing with this behaviour, noting that keeping a handle on anger and frustration, and disciplining more gently can help reroute this pattern of behaviour into something less fraught.

-“It’s defiant behaviour,” Chris noted.
+“It’s defiant behaviour,” Chris starts.
 “She’s [often] running away because that gets attention.
 The most common one is in the park.
 You say, ‘We’re going home now’ … and they take off in the opposite direction!
-That is a really common one.”
+That is really common.”

 MORE Behaviour and Discipline